Table of Contents

 - Savasana (Corpse pose)

 Barring some problems, the general idea is that the more tired you are, the better you will sleep.
-Disturbed sleep is very common in our society mostly due to physical and mental stress.
-Swimming is a full-body exercise with a very low risk of injuries.
-You can burn up to 400 calories by swimming for an hour, which is more than enough to tire you out.
-Swimming uses every major muscle group which relaxes them and calms your mind.
+Disturbed sleep is prevalent primarily due to physical and mental stress.
+Swimming is a full-body exercise with a shallow risk of injuries.
+You can burn up to 400 calories by swimming for an hour, enough to tire you out.
+Swimming uses every major muscle group, which relaxes them and calms your mind.
 Swimming is an aerobic exercise that increases heart rate without raising the body temperature too much.

 The resistance in water is 12 times the resistance in the air, which increases the intensity of the workout.
-Swimming leads to biochemical changes in the brain by alternately stretching and relaxing skeletal muscles in addition to promoting deep breathing rhythmic patterns.
+Swimming leads to biochemical changes in the brain by alternately stretching and relaxing skeletal muscles and promoting deep breathing rhythmic patterns.

-Aerobic exercise benefits the body by increasing oxygen in the system, which improves energy production and metabolic processes.
-Aerobic exercises, when performed at moderate intensity for extended periods, offer the best benefits.
-Jogging, running, jumping rope, treadmill, and stationary bicycle among others improve the quality of sleep.
-Aerobic exercises are considered to be better than taking medicines, which have side effects and aren’t exactly healthy.
+Aerobic exercise benefits the body by increasing oxygen and improving energy production and metabolic processes.
+Aerobic exercises offer the best benefits when performed at moderate intensity for extended periods.
+Jogging, running, jumping rope, treadmill, and stationary bicycles, among others, improve the quality of sleep.
+Aerobic exercises are considered better than taking medicines, which have side effects and aren’t exactly healthy.
 Even those who sleep enough can improve their quality of sleep by incorporating some aerobic exercise in their daily life.

-Meditation doesn’t require a lot of space, nor any equipment.
-All you need is a peaceful place where you can spend 15 to 20 minutes.
+Meditation doesn’t require a lot of space or any equipment.
+All you need is a peaceful place to spend 15 to 20 minutes.
 Meditation quiets the mind, which decreases anxiety, stress, and worry.
 A calm mind allows you to fall asleep much faster.
-Moreover, meditation is not only restricted to improved sleep, but it also improves the overall quality of life.
+Moreover, meditation is not only restricted to improved sleep but also improves overall quality of life.
 Meditation is the process of relaxing and letting go, which is bound to improve sleep.